mr-3/mrcube-en-docs/docs/source/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This step is almost same as the step6 in the top down method.

 The difference is RDFS properties are not defined in the Property Editor at this time.
-In the bottom up method, the users can create an RDFS property while editing an RDF resource.
+In the bottom up method, the users can create an RDFS property while editing an RDF property.

 First, select an RDF property and show the Attribute Dialog.
 At this time, RDF resources and literals are connected with mr3:nil property.